 Top 10 Best 3 Man Rock BandsMost bands have a total of four of five members.
 However, there is that rare instance where only 3 people get together and are able to create some amazing tunes.
 These are what voters consider to be some of the best bands that only have three members.

-Great band, Great memorable riffs.
+Great band, great memorable riffs.
 2112 concept album.
 Morphed from classic hard rock to progressive metal.
-Neil Peart one of the all time drummers, Alex Lifeson a very under rated guitarists and Geddy Lee holding it down on bass while singing, and can also play keyboards.
-On this list saw Rush in 82 and Police on their last 10 concerts before they quit the first time.
+Neil Peart, one of the all-time drummers, Alex Lifeson, a very underrated guitarist, and Geddy Lee holding it down on bass while singing, and can also play keyboards.
+On this list, saw Rush in '82 and Police on their last 10 concerts before they quit the first time.
 No comparison, Rush rules!

 The Nevermind album is widely considered to be a gem by many music fans and critics.
 They followed it up with In Utero, which challenged poser Nirvana fans with true supporters.
 It's a shame Cobain had to kill himself, or who knows what kind of music Nirvana would be releasing nowadays.

 A band that defined a generation and changed the direction of music overnight.
 No one had more of an impact on a generation since the Beatles.
 Nirvana influenced musicians across all genres and connected with a disconnected youth looking for a voice.
 NIRVANA.